-Mission Specialists join the expedition in teams of up to 9 members for 8-day missions to explore the wreck.
-These rotating teams depart from St. John’s, Newfoundland and fly to and from the dive support ship.
-Mission Specialists live and work with the operations crew throughout the mission to conduct submersible dives to the legendary shipwreck.
+Missions Specialists join the expedition in teams of up to 9 members for 9-day missions to explore the wreck.
+Mission teams depart from St. John’s, Newfoundland and fly to rendezvous with the Dive Support Ship at sea.
+Mission Specialists live and work with the operations crew throughout the mission.

-During each 8-day mission, six submersible dives are planned.
-You will join at least one submersible dive to the Titanic and have the opportunity to train and support the submersible operations in roles such as sonar operation, navigation, communications, camera operations, and data logging.
+Mission Specialists will join at least one submersible dive to the Titanic and have the opportunity to train and support the submersible operations in roles such as sonar operation, laser scanning, navigation, communications, camera operations, and data logging.

 During other mission dives you may choose to support or observe surface operations, or monitor dive operations and other expedition activities with closed-circuit video or audio feeds from the operations deck, navigation, and communications center from your private quarters or common areas.

 Mission Specialists may also assist the dive team with pre- and post-dive servicing of the submersible, or perform other Mission Specialist support roles such as reviewing videos and photos of the wreck, analyzing sonar data, or helping with dive planning.

 Throughout the mission, content experts on board the ship will share their knowledge of the shipwreck, the history of the ship and the story of her sinking, and the deep sea creatures inhabiting the wreck.

 Join the rest of your Mission Team for a pre-mission brief and dinner hosted by expedition crew and/or content experts.
 Overnight in St. John’s.

 Helicopter Underwater Egress Training in St. John’s for all crew and mission specialists (see page 9).
 Dinner and overnight in St. John’s.